RillingDev/yugioh-deck-tool/README.md

 ## Credits

 -   Thanks to Alan from <https://ygoprodeck.com/> for providing the API for all card data, as well as supporting the development.
--   Thanks to The awesome people at <https://github.com/edo9300/edopro> for the great duel simulator that this application is inspired by.
+-   Thanks to the awesome people at <https://github.com/edo9300/edopro> for the great duel simulator that this application is inspired by.

 ## License